 These internships will enable the students to relate their academic work to the reality of farming and of the agri-food sector.

-Finally, courses in English, Français, Humanities, Physical Education and two complementary courses taken during the program will entitle the student to receive a Diplôme d'études collégiales (D.E.C.) from the ministère de l'Enseignement supérieur, Recherche, et Science (MESRS).
+Finally, courses in English, Français, Humanities, Physical Education and two complementary courses taken during the program will entitle the student to receive a Diplôme d'études collégiales (D.E.C.) from the ministère de l’Education, de l'Enseignement supérieur et Recherche (MEESR).
 Students will also receive a diploma from McGill University stating that they have successfully completed the requirements of the Farm Management and Technology Program.

 The FMT program prepares its students to manage and operate a modern agricultural enterprise or for a career in the agricultural and horticultural sectors.